ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-docking-server.md

 :   Enables backward docking without requiring a sensor for detection during the final approach.
 When enabled, the robot approaches the staging pose facing forward with sensor coverage for dock detection; after detection, it rotates and backs into the dock using only the initially detected pose for dead reckoning.
 In the undocking phase, the robot will move forward to the staging pose and then rotate to the original heading.
 This may also be paired with sensor detection in the reverse direction as well if available.

 Note
-:   This parameter is only valid when the `dock_direction` is set to “backward”.
+:   This parameter is only valid when the `dock_direction` is set to "backward".

 ## Example